Explicit Expressions for Iterates of Power Series: Discrete iteration

 \subsection{Monkam's formula}

-In \cite{Monkam}, Monkam recently proposed a novel expression for the discrete iterations of a power series.
-However, the representation of this formula and its proof raise questions about its origin.
-We will observe that a specific set partition enables us to rederive his result from our \Cref{t:int}, and that it can be expressed more clearly through a natural construct: a symmetric polynomial.
+Monkam recently proposed a new expression for the discrete iterates of a power series \cite{monkam2020}.
+However, both the presentation of the formula and the proof leave its underlying structure somewhat unclear.
+We show that a particular set partition allows one to rederive his result directly from \Cref{t:matrix}, and that the formula can be expressed more transparently by means of a natural object: a symmetric polynomial.